-Dr. Clapp joined the CARS staff in the beginning of 2012.
+Dr. Clapp joined the CARS staff in the beginning of 2012 and is currently serving as the department's Interim Director.
 She is an experienced clinician who has worked in the mental health field since 1978.
 She has been licensed as a psychologist in New Mexico since 1993, after moving here from Southern California.

 Dr. Clapp earned her undergraduate degree from St. Mary's College in Indiana.
 She moved to New Orleans for a year to assist in research at Tulane University.
 She left New Orleans to begin graduate work at Pepperdine University, receiving her Master's Degree in Community Clinical Psychology.
 She then received her Ph.D. degree from the University of Southern California in Counseling Psychology.

 Dr. Clapp's experience is diverse and extensive.
 She completed internships in graduate school at Camarillo State Hospital and the Brentwood V.A.
 She spent over 10 years working with troubled adolescents in residential settings in Los Angeles.
 She taught full time in the psychology department at Mount St. Mary's College for four years before moving to New Mexico in 1992.